mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 .. versionadded:: 2.2.4
 .. versionchanged:: 2.3.0
-   Fixed a bug for Vinylmode on Deck 4 and added new features, like library sorting, search through track with Jog Wheel, eject track from Deck, added waveform zoom, changed Parameter and Censor/Reverse/Spinback button mapping.
+   Fixed a bug for Vinylmode on Deck 4 and added new features, like library sorting, search through track with Jog Wheel, eject track from Deck, waveform zoom, Fixed Loops, changed Parameter and Censor/Reverse/Spinback button mapping.

 Compatibility
 ~~~~~~~~~~~~~